jmservera/aidc-workshop/use-cases/Contoso Zermatt National Bank.md

-The following examples illustrate the complexity and importance of following detailed processes to ensure compliance and security in financial advisory roles at Contoso Matterhorn Bank.
+The following examples illustrate the complexity and importance of following detailed processes to ensure compliance and security in financial advisory roles at Contoso Zermatt Bank.

 Mistakes in these processes can have a big financial impact, both on the bank and their customers, and can pose a high risk of credibility loss.